 The church of Santa Maria Nova, much better known as Santa Francesca Romana, started life as an oratory, which was built during the reign of Pope Paul I (r.
 757-67) in part of the ancient Temple of Venus and Roma.

 By the end of the 10th century the oratory had been rebuilt as a church.
 It was called Santa Maria Nova to distinguish it from another church in the Forum dedicated to the Virgin Mary, Santa Maria Antiqua, which had fallen into ruin.
-Santa Maria Nova was rebuilt during the reign of Pope Honorius III (r.
-1216-27), who added the bell tower and the beautiful mosaic in the apse.
-In the mosaic, the Virgin and Child are flanked by St Peter and St Andrew (right) and St John and St James.
+Santa Maria Nova was restored by Pope Alexander III (r.
+1159-81).
+This involved the provision of the surviving apse mosaic and the building of the fine Romanesque bell tower.

-In 1440 Francesca Bussa de' Leoni, a wealthy Roman noblewoman, who, in 1425, founded the Olivetan Oblates of Mary, was interred in Santa Maria Nova.
-Following her canonisation, on May 29th, 1608, the interior of the church was remodelled by Carlo Lombardi (1559-1620), who also designed and built the porch and façade.
+In 1440 Francesca Bussa de' Leoni, a wealthy Roman noblewoman, who, in 1425, had founded the Olivetan Oblates of Mary, was interred in Santa Maria Nova.
+Following her canonisation, on May 29th 1608, the interior of the church was remodelled by Carlo Lombardi (1559-1620), who also designed and built the porch and façade.